DavisPL-Teaching/119/lecture2/README.md

 - Start with the poll.

-- Lecture on the shell!
+- Introduction to the shell!

+- 3-part model for interacting with the shell.